-Great Wall Motor is learned to be mooting the ‘GWM Electric’ brand in place of Ora for markets like India where it intends to launch products in the short-term.
+Great Wall Motor is learned to be mooting the ‘GWM Electric’ brand in place of Ora for markets like India where it intends to launch products the near future.
 There would be EVs from Ora as well as Haval in the future.

-Ora R1 electric car – Prospects in India?
+Ora R1 electric car – Launch in India?

 The Ora R1 was launched in China (with a hefty government subsidy) at a price of 59,800 RMB to 77,800 RMB (INR 6.1 lakh to INR 7.9 lakh) and with an intensive level of localization, it could undercut the Mahindra eKUV100 as India’s cheapest zero-emissions car.